fuzzware-fuzzer/fuzzware/README.md

 4. Fuzzware project result directory structure: [fuzzware-pipeline/README.md](https://github.com/fuzzware-fuzzer/fuzzware-pipeline/blob/main/README.md)

 ## The Idea
-At its core, Fuzzware works by plugging an instruction emulator (currently: Unicorn Engine) to a fuzzer (currently: afl) and having the fuzzer supply inputs for all hardware accesses.
+At its core, Fuzzware works by plugging an instruction set emulator (currently: Unicorn Engine) to a fuzzer (currently: afl / AFL++) and having the fuzzer supply inputs for all hardware accesses.
 Whenever hardware in Memory-Mapped (MMIO) registers is accessed, the value is served from fuzzing input.

 "The fuzzer has no idea about how the hardware it is emulating is supposed to behave, so how can anything useful come out of this?"
 You might ask.
 There are different components to this:
-1. Coverage feedback: While the fuzzer does not know anything about the hardware, it can try different inputs and see how the firmware code reacts to it - whatever inputs make the firmware tick are likely to represent expected hardware behavior.
-The fuzzer can learn this by trial-and-error.
+1. Coverage feedback: While the fuzzer does not know anything about the hardware, it can try different inputs and see how the firmware code reacts to it - whatever inputs trigger meaningful firmware code coverage are likely to represent expected hardware behavior.
+The fuzzer can chase this code coverage by trial-and-error.
-2. MMIO Access Modeling: Firmware typically performs a variety of hardware (MMIO) accesses, a lot of those accesses are for status checking and housekeeping purposes.
+2. MMIO Access Modeling: Firmware typically performs a variety of hardware (MMIO) accesses.
+Many of those accesses are for status checking and housekeeping purposes.
 It turns out that a lot of those accesses are not meaningful to the overall firmware logic.
 This means a majority of **MMIO accesses can either be eliminated or condensed automatically**.
 Any MMIO access modeled this way takes away the need for the fuzzer to guess about hardware behavior.
 3. Custom Configurations: The user can supply different pieces of optional configuration to modify firmware behavior (skip or replace logic with custom handlers, define when and which interrupts to trigger) and to guide the emulation to sane firmware states (by describing mandatory checkpoints and error functions to avoid during the boot process).
 This can focus fuzzing on interesting functionality in case we have a human in the loop.

 ## Fuzzware Components